 - See more Directory Connector documentation here.

 Step 5: Configure Access to Collections and Items

 Share Vault items with your end-users by configuring access through Collections, Groups, and Group-level or user-level permissions:

 Bitwarden empowers Teams and Organizations to share sensitive data easily, securely, and in a scalable manner.
 This is accomplished by segmenting shared secrets, items, logins, etc. into Collections.

-Collections organize secure items in many ways, including but not limited to: business function, group assignment, application access levels, or even security protocols.
-Collections perform the same functions as shared folders, allowing for consistent access control and sharing amongst groups of users.
+Collections can organize secure items in many ways, including but not limited to business function, group assignment, application access levels, or even security protocols.
+Collections function as shared folders, allowing for consistent access control and sharing amongst groups of users.

 Leveraging Groups for sharing is the most effective way to provide credential and secret access.
 Ideally Groups are mirrored from an LDAP service, however Bitwarden supports automatic Group synchronization via the Directory Connector application, as well as manually created ad-hoc Groups.

 As a part of deployment preparations, it is possible to synchronize just groups from the LDAP directory before synchronization of Users begins, such that Collections can be assigned to Groups before users begin accessing Bitwarden.
 Learn more about syncing Groups with Directory Connector here.

 Permissions for Bitwarden Collections can be assigned on the Group or User-level.
 This means that each Group or User can be configured with permissions for the same Collection.
 Collection permissions include options for Read Only and Hide Passwords.